ncannasse/hss/README.md

 ### Customizable CSS rules

-hss 2.0 provides a new rule parser for loading external text rule file
+HSS 2.0 provides a new rule parser for loading external text rule files.

-Usually some game UI or Apps that use CSS will have their own css syntax
+Usually, some game UI or Apps that use CSS have their own CSS syntax.

-With this tool you can customize some CSS rules to detect errors before loading
+With this tool, you can customize some CSS rules to detect errors before loading.

-And the new rules syntax are quite simple than before
+And the new rules syntax is simpler than before.

 ```scss
 // myui.rule